-Summary of the developments between 2011 and 2019 of some relevant indicators of the Bank23
+Summary of the developments between 2011 and 2020 of some relevant indicators of the Bank26

 The Bank has successfully executed an operational turnaround, reinforcing its financial and capital position despite adverse market conditions in the Portuguese banking sector.
-This position is reflected by achievements such as the reduction of the commercial gap from EUR 20.5 billion at 31 December 2011 to EUR -8.6 billion at 31 December 2019, following a significant deleveraging (net loans decreased by 23% and deposits increased by 28%), a recovery of net interest income in Portugal from EUR 343 million to EUR 803 million in 2018 and EUR 789 million in 2019, a reduction of operating costs from EUR 853 million in 2013 to EUR 614 million in 2018 and EUR 674 million in 2019 and a reduction of cost of risk from 157 bp in 2013 to 76 in the end of December 2019.
-Pre-provision profit24 increased from EUR 474 million in 2013 to EUR 1,159 million in 2018 and EUR 1,169 million in 2019.
-As a percentage of assets pre-provision profit increased from 0.6% in 2013 to 1.5% in 2018 and to 1.4%
+This position is reflected by achievements such as the reduction of the commercial gap from EUR 20.5 billion at 31 December 2011 to EUR -9.2 billion at 31 December 2020, following a significant deleveraging (net loans decreased by 21% and deposits increased by 33%), a recovery of net interest income in Portugal from EUR 343 million to EUR 789 million in 2019 and EUR 805 million in 2020, a reduction of operating costs from EUR 853 million in 2013 to EUR 674 million in 2019 and EUR 650 million in 2020 and a reduction of cost of risk from 157 bp in 2013 to 92 in the end of December 2020.
+Pre-provision profit increased from EUR 474 million in 2013 to EUR 1,169 million in 2019 and EUR 1,186 million in 2020.
+As a percentage of assets, pre-provision profit increased from 0.6% in 2013 to 1.4% in 2019 and 2020.

-23 In this section, the terms listed below shall have the following meaning:
+26 In this section, the terms listed below shall have the following meaning:

-[&]quot;Net loans" means loans to customers at amortised cost net of impairment, debt instruments at amortised cost associated to credit operations net of impairment and balance sheet amount of loans to customers at fair value through profit or loss;
+[&]quot;Net loans" means loans to Customers at amortised cost net of impairment, debt instruments at amortised cost associated to credit operations net of impairment and balance sheet amount of loans to Customers at fair value through profit or loss;

-[&]quot;Commercial gap" means loans to customers (gross) minus on-balance sheet customer funds;
+[&]quot;Commercial gap" means loans to Customers (gross) minus on-balance sheet customer funds;